preetbhullar90/html-css-repository/README.md

 - For new members, I just mentioned about the free car parking 24 hours for gym member only.
 - For new members,I just link navbar and some other blogs with a link to see all about gym,quipments etc.
 - For new members,I linked one blog to the video page to see the exercise and get ideas.
-- For new members, i made a bolg on home page to easily know about trainners.
+- For new members, i made a bolg on home page to easily know about trainers.

 ### Current gym members
 - For already joined members,They can login website just with their current Email and Password to see anything.